Heritage and Society (BA)

 You will follow some general courses regardless of your chosen specialisation.
 You will focus, for example, on humanity's deep history, urban societies, and the phenonemon of globalisation in the past.

-In the second half of the year you will choose your tutorials; these are where you will look at the themes in greater depth.
-At the end of this year you will conduct fieldwork in one of the faculty’s research projects.
+In the second half of the year you will choose your tutorials; in these courses you will look at the themes in greater depth.
+At the end of this year you will conduct (heritage oriented) fieldwork in one of the faculty’s research projects.

 Freedom of choice